Buy To Let Mortgage Advice and Information

 Capital Gains Tax

-Home owners do not incur Capital Gains Tax when selling their own property as there is relief from the capital gains tax in respect of the principal private residence.
-Any one buying an additional property that is also used to live in can choose which one they wish to be principal residence, but it is important you make the choice within 2 years of the second purchase otherwise the inland revenue will male the decision for you.
+Homeowners do not incur Capital Gains Tax when selling their own property as there is relief from the capital gains tax in respect of the principal private residence.
+Anyone buying an additional property that they also used to live in can choose which one they wish to be principal residence, but it is important you make the choice within 2 years of the second purchase otherwise, the inland revenue will make the decision for you.
 However, if one of the properties is let, it cannot be chosen as the principal private residence.
-As a result, whenever a property that is not the main home is sold, any rise in value, subject to indexation, is liable to capital gains tax at the tax payer’s highest rate of tax.
+As a result, whenever a property that is not the main home is sold, any rise in value, subject to indexation, is liable to capital gains tax at the taxpayer’s highest rate of tax.

 Capital gains tax allowances will frequently change and if shared ownership is involved allowances could also differ.
 It is therefore advised that you seek the advise of a qualified accountant.

 As an investor, careful records should be kept of the following items so to minimise tax exposure:

 - Cost of repair or refurbishment prior letting